--Explain one of the childhood predictors of adult violence.
+-Name four childhood predictors of adult violence.

--Explain what part of the brain plays an important part in emotional memory regarding the context of fear-induced situation.
+-Explain what part of the brain plays an important part in emotional memory regarding the context of a fear-induced situation.

--Explain one of the four rationale parents have for not telling their children they are separating.
+-Name four rationale parents have for not telling their children they are separating.